jjmaldonis/projects/README.md

 https://github.com/paul-voyles/motifextraction

 The motif extraction package identifies the structure of disordered atomic systems using complex machine learning clustering algorithms.
 I developed this code over the course of my PhD work.
 Paul Voyles is my thesis advisor, so this work is on his account for the sake of longevity.
+Using motif extraction, I was able to identify a new structure in metallic glasses that controls the physics of the system.

 ### StructOpt v2

 https://github.com/uw-cmg/StructOpt/tree/master/v2-experiments-and-energy

 StructOpt is a Structure Optimization suite designed for materials with complicated structure.
-It uses genetic algorithms to efficient sample the massive domain space of atomic systems.
-StructOpt was developed in collaboration with other researchers and myself as the main architect during my PhD.
+It uses genetic algorithms to efficiently sample the massive domain space of atomic systems.
+StructOpt was developed in collaboration with other researchers, with myself as the main architect, during my PhD work.

 ### FEMSIM/HRMC